Tomomi Inada: Tenure

 On 15 September 2016, one month after becoming Defense Minister, Inada met with American Secretary of Defense Ash Carter in Washington, D.C.
 After the meeting, Inada stated that the Japanese military would increase its activity in the South China Sea and increase the number of military drills with the United States, which represented a significant change in Japanese policy regarding the South China Sea dispute.

 In December 2016, immediately after Abe and Inada met U.S. President Barack Obama in Hawaii and Abe expressed 'everlasting condolences' for the casualties of the 1941 attack on Pearl Harbor in Hawaii, Inada made her first visit to the Yasukuni Shrine since becoming defense minister.
 Inada's visit followed by a day a visit to the shrine by Minister for reconstruction Masahiro Imamura.
 Both visits prompted protests from China and South Korea and created calls for Japan to express similarly prominent condolences to its Asian neighbors.

 On 4 February 2017, Inada met with the new United States Secretary of Defense James Mattis in Tokyo, Japan.
 In the meeting, they discussed North Korea, as well as the Territorial disputes in the South China Sea.
-Mattis also reaffirmed the United States's commitment to the Mutual Defense of Japan.
+Mattis also reaffirmed the United States' commitment to the mutual defense of Japan.

 On Monday, 1 May 2017, Inada ordered the dispatch of the Maritime Self-Defense Force Helicopter Carrier Izumo to protect a U.S Navy supply vessel in the Pacific.
 This marks the first time the Japanese Navy has been used to defend allied vessels since the 2016 amendment to the Japanese Constitution.

 Before the Tokyo assembly election, on 27 June 2017, Inada stated that a particular candidate (of the Liberal Democratic Party) was supported by the Defense Ministry, the Self-Defense Forces, and the defense minister.
 This remark was controversial for three reasons: first, it risked violating Article 15 of the Constitution; second, the Public Offices Election law also bans public servants from taking advantage of their position while campaigning in an election; and third, Article 61 of the Self-Defense Forces Law explicitly forbids personnel in the organization from engaging in political activity, with the exception of voting.
 This statement prompted heavy criticism and forced Abe to apologize, without going as far as following Renho's suggestion to sack her.